pentandra/proposals/scholarlycommons.org/index.md

-If we can find patterns of sustainability that work well and are commons-compliant, these patterns could provide valuable revenue streams that could sustain not only scholarlycommons.org, but could be replicated as others build similar collective-focused, self-sustaining systems to answer other specific questions, and could serve as a scalable means to fund ongoing research and development of the Scholarly Commons.
+If we can find patterns of sustainability that work well and are commons-compliant, these patterns could provide valuable revenue streams that could sustain not only `scholarlycommons.org`{.domainname}, but could be replicated as others build similar collective-focused, self-sustaining systems to answer other specific questions, and could serve as a scalable means to fund ongoing research and development of the Scholarly Commons.

-# A tentative development schedule for scholarlycommons.org
+# A tentative development schedule

 The work will be organized into 11 two-week sprints.
-All three subprojects will be developed incrementally and simultaneously, as they will inform each other during the development process.
+All three projects will be developed incrementally and simultaneously, as they will inform each other during the development process.